 How do you choose the right E-Scooter you?

-An E-Scooter your daily life much easier—whether you're commuting, running errands, or just looking to have more fun on the go.
-To help you find the right model, we've outlined the most important factors here.
+An E-Scooter your daily life much easier—whether you're commuting, running short errands, or just looking to have more fun on the go.
+To help you find the right model, we've outlined the most important criteria here.

-1. Range – how far do you want to go on a single charge?
+1. Range – How far do you want to go on a single battery charge?

 First, think about how you E-Scooter your E-Scooter :